mint-metrics/mojito-website/docs/js-delivery-hosting-build-script.md

 ---
 id: js-delivery-hosting-build-script
 title: 2.
-Configure your build script
+Configure your Mojito container's Gulp build script
+sidebar_label: 2.
+Configure build script
 ---

 Settings for the build script are managed inside the [`config.js`](https://github.com/mint-metrics/mojito-js-delivery/blob/master/config.js) located in the repository root directory.
 Four parameters are currently supported and it affects where you publish the container to: